Journaling for self-reflection: the complete guide to deeper self-awareness

 The Reflection Depth Ladder

-The Reflection Depth Ladder is a five-level writing framework that moves journal entries through progressive depths – Event, Emotion, Pattern, Belief, Action – so each session builds self-awareness instead of just documenting the day.
-The framework applies cognitive therapy principles to structured journaling practice.
+The Reflection Depth Ladder is a five-level writing framework, original to Goals and Progress, that moves journal entries through progressive depths (Event, Emotion, Pattern, Belief, Action) so each session builds self-awareness instead of just documenting the day.
+It echoes the progression used in cognitive behavioral therapy, from events to thoughts to underlying beliefs to behavioral responses, and applies that progression to structured journaling.

 Level 1: The event layer

-Write what happened.
-Stick to observable facts.
+Start at the surface: write what happened, and stick to observable facts.
 Two to four sentences.
 Resist the urge to interpret, judge, or justify.
 Just capture the raw event.

 Example: “My manager gave feedback on my presentation.
 She said the data was strong but the narrative was unclear.
 The meeting ended five minutes early.”